 Bias motivated crimes are viewed in the community not only as crimes against the targeted victim, but also as crimes against the victim's racial, religious, and ethnic or sexual orientation group as a whole.
 Working constructively with segments of this larger audience after such incidents is essential to help reduce fears, stem possible retaliation, help prevent additional bias motivated incidents and encourage any other previously victimized individuals to step forward and report those crimes.

-It is the policy of the University of Michigan Police Department to safeguard the constitutional rights of all individuals irrespective of their race, sex, color, religion, creed, national origin or ancestry, age, marital status, sexual orientation, disability, or veteran status.
+It is the policy of the University of Michigan Police Department to safeguard the constitutional rights of all individuals irrespective of their race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, height, weight or veteran status.
 Any acts or threats of violence, property damage, harassment, intimidation or other crimes designed to infringe upon these rights are taken very seriously by UMPD and will be given high priority.
 This department will use every necessary resource rapidly and decisively to identify the perpetrators and take vigorous enforcement action.

 While all victims of crime should expect a high level of service from this department, we must recognize the particular fears and distress typically suffered by victims of hate crimes.
 There are potentials for reprisal and escalation of violence, and the possible far-reaching negative consequences of these acts on the University community.
 Particular attention shall be given to addressing the security and related concerns of the immediate victims as well as their families and others affected by the crime.